-This is a scam.
-I found this yesterday, quite by accident.
+This is a scam I found quite by accident.
 Someone stole a picture of my Maltese and is selling it as one of her Maltipoos.
 I wonder if any of the other puppies are hers.

-When I researched this person, possibly her name is Bree Beasley, she has 4 phone numbers, 2 are old, many many many breeds, usually no pics, doesn’t answer her phone, her puppies are very cheap and of course they are AKC.
+When I researched this person, she had 4 phone numbers, 2 are old, many many many breeds, usually no pics, doesn’t answer her phone, her puppies are very cheap and of course they are AKC.
 SCAM!
-I will add her other 2 phone numbers later!

 Gorgeous Maltese-Poo Puppies Looking for loving homes and laps to warm.
 Solid or parti color to choose from.
 Standard toys or very tiny toys.
 Home raised and well socialized and genetically